run_subprocess_with_callback#

 Pickling the subprocess#

-Because “only picklable objects can be executed” by a Process. we cannot pass a local function as the subprocess.
+Because “only picklable objects can be executed” by a Process. we cannot pass a local function with local variable bindings as the subprocess.
 The best workaround is to define at the module top-level a subprocess function which takes all its parameters as arguments, and then use functools.partial to bind local values to the subprocess parameters.
+See below Example of Queue messaging.

 The callback does not have this problem; we can pass a local function as the callback.